What is Social License to Operate?

 Two people looking concerned and discussing a topic

-Trust sits at the heart of social licence
+Trust sits at the heart of social license

-Trust is central to social licence.
+Trust is central to social license.
 When communities trust an organization, they are more likely to accept its activities, even when there are concerns or trade-offs.

 Stronger trust leads to more stable relationships which support more consistent and predictable project outcomes.

-Social licence is not just a feeling.
+Social license is not just a feeling.
 It can be studied and understood in a structured way.

 This approach helps identify the drivers of trust and acceptance.
 It moves beyond assumptions and provides clear, evidence-based insight into community relationships.